gene-git/wg_tool/README.rst

 More background
 ===============

-The tool manages wireguard server and user configs.
+The tool manages wireguard server configs and the user configs.

 It also guarantees that server and user configs are kept properly synchronized.
+This ensures that any information that is shared between the server and clients, such as public keys, are always consistent.

 It handles key creation whenever needed, such as when adding user/profiles or when doing key rollovers.